 The Advanced Practice Nurse will work as a part of a clinical program team through a collaborative practice agreement, provide specialized clinical assessment, evaluation, tests, treatments, therapies, medical management and other direct care to patients under the care of the University of Chicago Medical Center (UCMC).
 This particular position will work with the Section of Cardiology in The Department of Medicine.

-Provides direct primary health care to patients, in collaboration with consulting physician and the multidisciplinary health team in accordance with privileges approved by the credentials committee, to include identification, management, and/or referral of health problems.
+Provide direct primary health care to patients, in collaboration with consulting physician and the Advanced Heart Failure team in accordance with privileges approved by the credentials committee, to include identification, management, and/or referral of health problems.

 Demonstrated clinical competency, effective leadership and teaching skills required.

 Ability to conduct physical examinations and health assessments required.

 Ability to interview and obtain medical information required.